kyverno/website/content/en/docs/Writing policies/generate.md

 ### Generate PodDisruptionBudget for Existing Deployments

-Similarly, this Cluster Policy will create a `PodDisruptionBudget` resource for existing or new deployments.
+Similarly, this ClusterPolicy will create a `PodDisruptionBudget` resource for existing or new Deployments.

 ```yaml
 apiVersion: kyverno.io/v1